-Branch Committee of Management Responsibility for the Financial Report
+Responsibilities of the Committee of Management for the Financial Report

-The Branch Committee of Management of the TWU SA / NT Branch is responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the RO Act.
-This responsibility includes such internal control as the Branch Committee of Management determines is necessary to enable the preparation and fair presentation of the financial report so that it is free from material misstatement, whether due to fraud or error.
+The Committee of Management of the reporting unit is responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the RO Act, and for such internal control as the Committee of Management determines is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the Branch Committee of Management is responsible for assessing the TWU SA / NT Branch's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Branch Committee of Management either intends to liquidate the TWU SA / NT Branch or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the Committee of Management is responsible for assessing the reporting unit's ability to continue as a going concern, disclosing, as applicable, matters related to going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Committee of Management either intends to liquidate the reporting unit or to cease operations, or have no realistic alternative but to do so.